 “Be Kind” Book Companion

 The “Be Kind” book companion teaches children what kindness means in various ways.
-The activities help them identify different ways to be kind and give you plenty of opportunities to instill kindness in students.
+The activities help them identify different ways to be kind and give them plenty of opportunities to instill kindness in students.

 If you are looking to build your kindness lesson plan repertoire, you could quickly grab these book companions in our kindness book companion bundle.
-You get lesson plans and book activities for the books mentioned above and peace of mind knowing you’re giving students many positive examples of what kindness looks like.
+You get lesson plans and book activities for the books mentioned above, and peace of mind knowing you’re giving students many positive examples of what kindness looks like.

-Free Kindness Calendar Poster Kid
+Free Kindness Calendar Poster Kit

 Try the FREE Kindness Calendar Poster Kid by Proud to be Primary.
 Not only will students love being able to perform random acts of kindness.
 Plus, when reading the kindness picture book Be Kind, this kindness calendar makes a great extension activity.